 To be successful at reducing your body fat and flatten your stomach, to get that seemingly elusive 6-pack; it takes a certain level of commitment and dedication.
 You must make up your mind that this is what you want and that you will work hard to achieve your goal.

-Before you take a step into the gym to begin a grueling ab workout routine, it is important to know that a true 6-pack is not built in the gym but the kitchen.
+Before you take a step into the gym to begin a grueling ab exercise routine, it is important to know that a true 6-pack is not built in the gym but the kitchen.
 What you eat is the most important building block when it comes to a stunning 6-pack.
 For so many, just losing body fat especially around the belly will yield enormous results.
 Remember, you technically already have a 6-pack.
 Check out my blog on Superfoods.

 But just as important to know what to eat, is knowing what not to eat; this is crucial to building a jaw-dropping 6-pack.
 Here is a list of foods to stay away from.